~16 min left

 NetSuite Licensing (Annual, USD)

-• Full user license: ~$99–$129/month
+Full user license ~$99–$129/month per user

-• Annual renewal uplift: 8–15% historically common
+Annual renewal uplift 8–15% historically common

-• Contract length: Typically 3 years, paid annually
+Contract length Typically 3 years, paid annually

 A 50-user mid-market deployment runs roughly $130K–$220K per year in subscription alone, before implementation.